moby/moby/docs/sources/installation/ubuntulinux.md

-Please read the installation instructions for backported kernels at Ubuntu.org to understand why you also need to install the Xorg packages if running Docker on a machine with a graphical environment like Unity.
+Please read the installation instructions for backported kernels at Ubuntu.org to understand why you also need to install the Xorg packages when running Docker on a machine with a graphical environment like Unity.
 [LTS Enablement Stack](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) refer to note 5 under each version.